 - FRC parameters are specified in table A.5-2 for FR1 PUSCH with transform precoding disabled, Additional DM-RS position = pos1 and 1 transmission layer.

 - FRC parameters are specified in table A.5-3 for FR1 interlaced PUSCH with transform precoding disabled, Additional DM-RS position = pos1 and 1 transmission layer.

+- FRC parameters are specified in table A.5-4 for FR1 PUSCH with transform precoding disabled, Additional DM-RS position = pos1 and 3 transmission layer.